GetchaPull1991/Software-2-Scheduling-App/README.txt

 JavaFX-SDK-11.0.2

 How To Run:
+The program can be opened in intelliJ and ran through the editor with the "Play" button.
+The JavaFX-SDK-11.02/lib folder is added as a library and a dependency The following VM options must be added in the configuration for JavaFX:
+--module-path "\Your\Path\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml,javafx.base

+I would like to create a packaged installer using install4j or something similar in the future.

 Additional Report:
 My chosen additional report was to return a schedule of the current appointments for each Customer ID.